Govtech’s webCAPTURE Revenues Service

 Why do I need webCAPTURE?

-Most web forms aren’t integrated with Northgate Revenues in any meaningful way.
-Most have to be scanned, queued, analysed, legislative decisions made and then manually keyed into Northgate.
+Most web forms aren’t integrated with the Revenues system in any meaningful way.
+Most have to be scanned, queued, analysed, legislative decisions made and then manually keyed in.
 Even partly-integrated forms don’t save Revenues officers much time because they have to check what has been done before they can complete the remaining work.

 If web forms are not fully integrated, you are not getting all the benefits of channel shift in the Revenues Service. webCAPTURE integrates and fully automates virtually everything, up to and including Refunds or Credit Transfers which are completed after the account has been calculated, including any benefit adjustments.
 When webCAPTURE says it has completed a transaction, it means just that.